KyberNetwork/developer-portal/docs/api-trading.md

 ### `/trading/getList`

-(GET) Return a list of supported assets.
+(GET) Returns a list of all possible tokens available for trade.
 ___
 **Response:**
 | Parameter  | Type   | Description                                                                                  |